Course Leader: Duncan Mackrill

 Teaching, learning and assessment

 You will learn to be a Music teacher through a combination of taught sessions at the University and school-led professional development and classroom practice.
 You will start your course with a 2-3 week induction at the University in September, which is followed by a programme of lectures, seminars and workshops every Friday.
-These involve presentations, group work, role play, classroom modelling and peer teaching for which you will explore ideas and approaches and reflect on your own experiences.
+These involve presentations, group work, micro teaching , classroom modelling and peer teaching for which you will explore ideas and approaches and reflect on your own experiences.

 You will engage with the theoretical foundations of classroom practice and demonstrate the depth of your professional knowledge by completing three academic assignments during the course.